christophsturm/restaurant/README.md

 rest services.
 Uses Undertow for non-blocking http handling, so it should perform well despite still being new.

 Available from Maven Central.

+This readme is currently a bit outdated but will be updated in the next days.

 ```kotlin
 dependencies {